MichaelRoyceCarroll/montestrike/docs/USAGE_GUIDE.md

 # MonteStrike Usage Guide

-This guide provides detailed information on using the MonteStrike library effectively for Monte Carlo probability of touch calculations.
+This guide provides detailed information on using the MonteStrike library effectively for Monte Carlo probability of touch estimation.

 ## Table of Contents